 We are the most mobile generation yet.
 Many young Europeans travel and even move abroad to study, work, or visit friends and family.
 To make the transition easier (and save us from falling for tourist traps), each issue E&M asks people for the best tips and tricks for living in their city.
 This issue: Paris.
-You think something is missing?
-Leave a comment and we will include it next time.

 Best website/app/crystal ball to use when you are looking for a place to live?

 Charlotte: Loueragile.fr is one of the newer and most useful websites to find somewhere to live in Paris.
 Other than asking friends or acquaintances, of course!

 Chloe: Your best bet to find an apartment is asking around and talking with the people you meet.

 Which tourist attraction is actually worth visiting?

 Victoria: The Musée Rodin and its gardens, always a great visit! …And to be fair, most of the famous Parisian museums are actually amazing.

 Zoë: Sacre Coeur – great views and the building is beautiful.
 Or the Pompidou Centre – you can go up the escalator for free to get the views.